usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 21. Discussion: Surfacing Security Risks Early
+### 21. Discussion: Surfacing security risks early

 Total time allocation: 5–10 min

-### Activity Instructions:
+#### Activity instructions:

-* **Purpose:** Apply what they've learned about security risks and procurement.
+* **Purpose:** To apply what they've learned about security risks and procurement
 * **Expected Outcomes:** Learners will be able to generate relevant, security-focused questions to ask during market research that help identify and mitigate risks early in the acquisition process.
 * **Materials needed:**
   * None
 * **Instructions:**
    Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   What’s one question a CO could ask during market research to surface security risks early?